trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

   by a given machine (or class of machines).
 For example if a given machine has 64 cores, a reasonable number for ``MPI_EXEC_MAX_NUMPROCS_DEFAULT`` is 64.

+..
+ToDo: Edited and spell-checked up to here on 4/30/2014!

 TriBITS Macros and Functions